TeamPineapple/TimeSquadCoreRules/wiki/themes/themes.md

 ###  Time Lord
 ###  Module

 Describes how to win a game of Time Squad.
-Includes a listing of the time deck and scenarios.Scenario
+Includes a listing of the time deck and scenarios.

+### Scenario